pulibrary/dacs_handbook/research/ric_as_wikibase/introduction.md

 ### Next Steps

 - [ ] Develop SPARQL queries to get records out
+- [ ] Investigate transformations needed to make the data conformant for Bibdata
 - [ ] Develop an EAD2RiC CSV transformation for import
 - [ ] Develop an OpenRefine workflow for import based on the CSV export